0tic/old_readdit/README.md

 All html files (new_post.html, old_readdit.html, post.html) were my personal contribution.

-The the css file was heavily inspired by OrderNova css file.
+The the css file was heavily inspired by OrderNova css file (css file from class).
 However all modifications were my personal contribution.
 The parts that were taken from ordernova.css is stated in source code.
 All parts that were not cited in source code were my personal contribution.